CLOUDS FAR BEHIND ME

 Ideas, goals, projects, and projections too vast to physically manifest onto an actual board, this vision had traveled with me in my head.
 Each role I played in life represented in a different color and font all clearly seen in my mind’s eye.
 Wife, mother, business partner, etc.—all with their corresponding maps of completed, edited, and constantly revised elements unfolding like promising red carpets into the future or scrolling up into memory when completed.

 Shortly after Joe died, I experienced a shocking and unforeseen revelation: my whiteboard had been completely erased.
 Blank.
 All my hopes, plans, and dreams had become intrinsically intertwined with Joe’s.
 Now they were gone.
 I was no longer a wife.
 No longer a parenting partner.
 No longer a business partner.
 My world had been shattered beyond recognition.
-My life’s narrative disrupted.
+My life’s narrative was disrupted.
 I had no idea who I was.
 My identity was gone.”

 Bird in the Yard